ManageIQ/manageiq.org/site/_posts/2020-09-03-oidc-auth-api-usage.md

 The steps are:
 1. Request the JWT Token from the OpenID-Connect provider
 1. Retrieve the access_token from the JWT
-1. (OPTIONAL) Use the access_token to do Introspection
 1. Request an MiQ API Authentication Token using the access_token in the header:
 1. Retrieve the API authentication token from the result
 1. Accessing MiQ API Using the MiQ API Auth Token